lefthandwriter/lefthandwriter.github.io/about.md

 ---

 I'm Esther Ling, a Master's student at Georgia Tech, with specializations in Controls and Machine Learning.
-Previously, I blogged on all things [MATLAB](https://dashboardproject.wordpress.com)
+Previously, I blogged here on all things [MATLAB](https://dashboardproject.wordpress.com).